chessnutech/EasyLinkSDK/README.md

 ```

 If compilation succeeded, you can now run the main application that will
-attempt to connect to your chess board.
+attempt to connect to your chessboard.

-1. Turn the chess board on.
+1. Turn the chessboard on.
 2. Connect your computer directly to the board via a wired USB cable
    - Unfortunatley, a wireless connection via BLE (Bluetooth Low Energy) seems
      not to work yet.
 3. Run `just run main` (or directly `build/src/Debug/main`) to run the main
    application.

-If the connection to the chess board is successful, you will see output similar to:
+If the connection to the chessboard is successful, you will see output similar to:

 ```shell
 # Or, from the top-level project directory: